avarassanchez/tTEscanR/README.md

 ### 2.1.
 Data specifications

 The **input** data for **tTEscanR** should be pre-processed according to the steps in [Gao et al., 2022](#5-references) or any custom pipeline to obtain gene expression count matrices.
 Both mRNA and tRNA data must be provided as matrices with features (mRNA transcripts or tRNA genes) as rows and conditions (e.g., model andreplicate in bulk datasets or tissue and cell type in single-cell datasets) as columns.
+Additionally, a metadata table should be provided for proper integration of the data.
 Some functions are integrated into the [pre-processing module](#32-helper-functions) for convenience.

 ## 3. Workflow functionalities